ABOUT THE PROGRAMME

-Our programme will deliver cohort-based training programmes with residential stays.
-A cohort’s provision will last 6 months and includes three intensive two-day sessions with one night’s stay provided for each of the two-day sessions.
+Our programme will deliver cohort-based training sessions.
+A cohort’s provision will last 6 months and includes three intensive two-day sessions.
 In short, these sessions will provide knowledge and skills in leadership essentials, including creative leadership; leadership models (incl. conflict resolution); human centred design in audience development; co-creation & partnerships; diversity / inclusivity (incl. unconscious bias training); resilience & sustainability; metrics & impact; governance & management; social enterprise; national & international contexts; the power of glocality.
 Each six-day course is complemented by three underpinning self-guided, structured activities: a) action learning sets; b) applying/experiencing coaching; and c) live-embedding.

 Each cohort will be made up of a maximum of 15 participants.
 There will be masterclasses delivered by experienced professionals from the consortium and a key feature of our programme are specific sessions called Roundtable Challenge Sessions.
 These provide a networking-rich learning environment in which everyone, both emerging and experienced leaders are part of various learning journeys for understanding ways forward in resolving specific challenges.

 Please note this is not an artistic development programme.
 The programme is for emerging leaders in the creative arts, heritage, cultural or library sector who are looking to develop their career by allowing creative practices to drive co-creation and placemaking.
 We are looking for future inspiring creatives who